CodeMouse92/Timecard/README.md

 ## Donate

 Like what you see?
-[Buy Me A Coffee!](https://www.buymeacoffee.com/CodeMouse92)
+Sponsor me on [GitHub](https://github.com/codemouse92/timecard) or [Buy Me A Coffee!](https://www.buymeacoffee.com/CodeMouse92).

 ## Contributing